-Johnston is often hired to refresh a brand that is getting stale.
-The brand usually has loyal fans, so elements must be retained in the new look, but somehow it needs to be brought up-to-date.
+Johnston is often hired to refresh a brand that’s getting stale.
+The brand usually has loyal fans, so design elements should be retained in the new look, but somehow it needs to be brought up-to-date.
 Secret Ravine came to me with the label on the left.
-They were ready to lose the old miner, an image they had built their brand on years ago.
-I felt there might be more life in the miner, so I cleaned him up from head to toe.
-The glass, pile of grapes and juice pouring out of the pan were also better defined.
+They had built their brand on the image of the old miner and wanted something different.
+I presented fresh ideas but also felt there might be more life in the miner.
+So I cleaned him up from head to toe and added clarity to the wine glass, pile of grapes and juice pouring out of the pan.
 Secret Ravine was thrilled!
-I presented a few completely different concepts as well, but they fell back in love with the miner panning for wine and chose the label design shown here on the right.
+They fell back in love with the miner panning for wine and chose the label design shown on the right.

-The brand Its's a Headsnapper is easily identified by the bright orange color.
-For a brand refresh, the color had to be retained, but the old fashioned illustration of the giddy woman had to go.
-My concepts included the label design shown here with a contemporary bold illustration of a head-turning woman with a mischievous smile on her face.
-Making the woman herself orange, verses a flesh-toned color, hints at diversity.
-Simplifying the brand name to one word makes for a cleaner, more confident brand.
+The brand “It's a HeadSnapper” is easily identified by the intense orange color.
+For a brand refresh, orange had to be retained, but the old fashioned illustration of the giddy woman had to go.
+My concepts included the label design shown here with a contemporary illustration of a head-turning woman with a mischievous smile on her face.
+Making the woman herself orange, verses a flesh-toned color, was an effort at diversity, but ultimately the client put a stop on the project to rethink the brand’s positioning.

-Pacific Peak wanted a more contemporary package design to appeal to wine drinkers who were less concerned with tradition.
-They requested a clean (less busy) design that could be altered through color changes to make a full line of varietals.
-I achieved their goals with a graphic mountain range that changed colors for each varietal, updated typography, and the creation of a seal to add a feeling of authenticity for a brand that was established but still relevant.
+Pacific Peak wanted a more contemporary look to appeal to wine drinkers who were less concerned with tradition.
+They requested a clean (less busy) design that could be altered through color changes to make a full line of wines.
+I achieved their goals with a graphic mountain range that changed colors for each varietal and blend.
+I updated the typography and created a seal to add a feeling of authenticity for a brand that was established but still relevant.